tohachan/remix-genai-template/README.md

 - **Understand FSD patterns** for multi-feature applications
 - **See RTK Query integration** with proper layer separation
 - **Learn architectural rules** applied to real development scenarios
-- **Study Cursor AI collaboration** on structured development tasks
+- **Study AI collaboration** on structured development tasks
 - **Reference testing strategies** for component and integration testing
 - **Explore accessibility implementation** with proper ARIA support

-This example demonstrates that with proper architectural rules and Cursor AI integration, you can build **well-structured, maintainable applications** while ensuring code quality, consistency, and architectural integrity throughout the development process.
+This example demonstrates that with proper architectural rules and AI integration, you can build **well-structured, maintainable applications** while ensuring code quality, consistency, and architectural integrity throughout the development process.

 ## 📚 Development Workflows